 To use your foam core booth, simply lay your needlework on the bottom piece of foam core, in front of the two upright pieces, and take your photo.
 You may have to adjust the upright pieces a few times to get a good angle, but you should quickly be able to see an immediate improvement in your photos.

-The following photos demonstrate the effect of using some of these photography tips.
+The following embroidery photos demonstrate the effect of using some of these tips.

 If you have to take photos near a window which is admitting too much glare, try covering the window with a frosted shower curtain to diffuse the light.